Chakram: Aerodynamics and combat techniques

-The most iconic method of throwing a chakram is tajani, wherein the weapon is twirled on the index finger of an upraised hand and thrown with a timed flick of the wrist.
-The spin is meant to add power and range to the throw, while also avoiding the risk of cutting oneself on the sharp outer edge.
-An adept user can twirl the chakram while using another weapon with the other hand.
-The use of tajani in battle was perfected by the Nihang who employed a particular formation to protect the chakram-wielder from harm.
-Although variants of the chakram would make their way to neighbouring parts of the region, the tajani technique appears to have remained unique to Indian martial arts.
+The throwing of the chakram begins with a basic grip, where the index finger is inserted through the central hole for control, often supported by the thumb and middle finger.
+The most iconic method of throwing a chakram is tajani, wherein the weapon is twirled on the index finger of an upraised hand and thrown with a timed, whip-like flick of the wrist.
+The high-speed spin adds power, lift, and range to the throw, while preventing the user from cutting themselves on the outer edge.
+An adept user can twirl the chakram while wielding a secondary weapon (such as a sword or shield) with their other hand.